ThojoUno/thojotech-website/content/about.md

 Blog with an emphasis on technology, particularly as it relates to Microsoft and Microsoft Azure and other random things.

-Joe has over 20 years of
+Joe has over 20 years of experience in data center infrastructure operations, with specialities in CMDB/Configuration management, patch management, monitoring and server migration and standardization.

 This blog is created in Hugo, an open-source static site generator, and hosted on Microsoft Azure Static Web apps.